tcplugins/tcWebHookTrigger/readme.md

 The WebHook Trigger endpoint is installed in TeamCity by this plugin.
 The location is <i><teamcity_root_url></i>/app/webhook-trigger/<i>BuildConfigId</i>.
 This endpoint is authenticated by TeamCity so the easiest way to allow the WebHook Sender to authenticate is to prepend `/httpAuth` to the URL and send basic authentication credentials.
 Then the webhook trigger URL becomes <i><teamcity_root_url></i>/httpAuth/app/webhook-trigger/<i>BuildConfigId</i>

-See also issue #5 for progress on bearer authentication.
+See also [issue #5](https://github.com/tcplugins/tcWebHookTrigger/issues/5) for progress on Bearer authentication.

 ###### Example logging